zarigata/PoorCraftV2/docs/BUILD.md

 ### Setting Up Dependencies

-PoorCraft requires GLFW, GLM, GLAD, and stb_image.
+PoorCraft requires GLFW, GLM, GLAD, stb_image, and FastNoiseLite.
 You can set these up automatically using the provided scripts:

 **Linux/macOS:**
 ```bash